MartaEspinosa-data/bikeshare_github/README.md

-chicago.zip - dataset used for analysis (zipped csv file) new_york_city.zip - dataset used for analysis (zipped csv file) washington.zip - dataset used for analysis (zipped csv file) bikeshare_2.py - final project
+chicago.zip - dataset used for analysis (zipped csv file) new_york_city.zip - dataset used for analysis (zipped csv file) washington.zip - dataset used for analysis (zipped csv file)

 ### Credits
-udacity/pdsnd_github
+ The repository used can be find in: udacity/pdsnd_github